nautechsystems/nautilus_trader/docs/user_guide/logging.md

 ### Component filtering

 The `log_component_levels` parameter can be used to set log levels for each component individually.
-A dictionary of component ID strings to log level strings should be passed in the following format: `dict[str, str]`.
+The input value should be a dictionary of component ID strings to log level strings: `dict[str, str]`.

 Below is an example of a trading node logging configuration that includes some of the options mentioned above: